LucasLimaAPI/LucasLimaAPI/README.md

 ## <p align="center"> Hello everyone, I'm Lucas!
 A passionate Programming student from Brazil 👋

 ### * 🌱 I’m currently studying Sistemas de informação at Anhembi Morumbi
 ### * 🔭 I am looking for my first job opportunity.
-My dream is to one day work with Backend or Fullstack and Machine Learning.
+My dream is to one day work with Backend or Fullstack.

 ## **Did you like my work and would like to contact me to talk?**